Selvarasa Pathmanathan: Fund raising activities

 Pathmanathan was one of the top LTTE officials and the chief procurer of arms for the organization.
 He ran a global network of LTTE offices which were engaged in its weapons procurement, logistics and money laundering operations.

 Initially based in Malaysia, where he set up a shipping company in 1987, he was forced to move out after the Malaysian Special Branch cracked down on LTTE activities in the country in 1990, culminating in the seizure of an LTTE ship the same year.
 Pathmanathan then moved to Thailand, which became a safe haven for the LTTE.
 There he established himself as the head of banking, procurement and shipping for the LTTE.
-He is believed to have obtained citizenship of Thailand.
+He is believed to have obtained citizenship in Thailand.

 According to a report by Jane's Intelligence Review:

 In Thailand Pathmanathann set up and led the "KP Department", the procurement arm of the LTTE, the oldest international wing of the organisation.
 He was responsible for equipping the rebels with a modern-day arsenal which enabled them to challenge the Sri Lankan Military and to fight a high intensity war.
 He procured modern hardware, paid for them through secret bank accounts, and shipped them to the rebels using a merchant shipping network operated by the "KP Department", known as the "sea pigeons".
 Apart from setting up a number of lucrative businesses in Thailand, Pathmanathan established a state-of-the-art boatyard in the country, which manufactured over a dozen different boats, including mini-submarines and suicide boats.

 The "KP Department" was complemented by another international wing of the LTTE called the "Aiyanna Group".
 While the "KP Department" acted as the procurement arm of the LTTE, the Aiyanna Group looked after the fund raising and intelligence operations of the organization.
 Jane's Intelligence Review estimated in 2007 that the LTTE earns between $200–300 million per year through their fund-raising activities and numerous illegal businesses.

 The heads of both departments operated under the direct guidance of the LTTE leader Velupillai Prabhakaran and intelligence head Pottu Amman, both of whom were also on the Interpol most wanted list.